BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Data room analytics

 Page-by-page analytics surface which LPs or bidders are actively engaging, which documents raise flags (unusually high time-on-page often signals concerns), and who has not yet accessed the room.
-Papermark's analytics are measured page-by-page rather than file-level.
+Papermark's analytics are measured page-by-page rather than file-level, which is the resolution PE deal teams actually need - knowing a bidder spent 40 minutes on page 3 of the customer-contract binder is operationally different from knowing they opened the file once.

 Security features

 Essential security for PE: AES-256 encryption at rest, TLS 1.2+ in transit, two-factor authentication, dynamic watermarking with per-session viewer identity, screenshot deterrence, NDA enforcement, append-only audit logs, and SOC 2 Type II compliance.
-For cross-border work, GDPR alignment and EU data residency are commonly required by European LPs.
+For cross-border work, GDPR alignment and EU data residency are commonly required by European LPs and continental sellers.
+ISO 27001 certification is increasingly requested by institutional LPs as part of operational due diligence.

 Q&A module